 Think about and come prepared to discuss what kinds of public digital history projects you’d be excited to work on.

 Tuesday (Jan 22)

 - Beverley Southgate, What is History For?, 10-30.

 Thursday (Jan 24)

-- Refine your ideas for our People’s History of New Mexico Project.
+- Refine your ideas for our Histories of New Mexico Project.
 Remember that it’s easy to think of cool projects that end up being impossible because we can’t find historical sources.
-So make sure what you want to focus on has at least some trace in these archives.
-Hunting for digital sources is part of the fun! (ok, no, it’s not always fun, but it’s a necessary step in the process.)
+So make sure what you want to focus on has at least some trace in available archives.
+Hunting for digital (and analog) sources is part of the fun! (ok, no, it’s not always fun, but it’s a necessary step in the process.)

 - SKIM SLOWLY: Knowledge Infrastructures